Skip to content

 Play Holi in India!

 Join the India for Beginners Women-only Holi Tour of India, from Breathedreamgo, and play Holi in India!
-The Festival of Colours is everyone’s fave festival, and we will play safely in Rishikesh.
+The Festival of Colours is everyone’s fave festival, and we will play safely in Jaipur.
 Tour includes Taj Mahal.
-Dates: February 27 to March 10, 2023.
+Dates: March 18 – 29, 2024.

 JOIN US, BOOK NOW!